wyfde1234/VRSphericVideoPlayer/README.md

-Based on OpenVR, this code can allow you play panaroma video on spheric surface.
+Based on OpenVR, this code can allow you to play panaroma video on spheric surface.
-This code can be used with OpenVR example hellovr_opengl Dependencies:
+This code can be used with OpenVR example hellovr_opengl.

 Dependencies:
 1. OpenVR https://github.com/ValveSoftware/openvr.git